jennychen1030/enhanced-one-former/README.md

 ## Additional Notes
 - This project is an enhancement of the original OneFormer architecture and is intended for research and development purposes.
 - For issues or feature requests, please file them on the GitHub issue tracker.

+## Acknowledgement
+- Thank the authors of OneFormer for releasing their helpful codebases.